Tim (film)

 Tim is a 1979 Australian romantic drama film written, produced and directed by Michael Pate in his directorial debut.
 It stars Piper Laurie, Mel Gibson, Alwyn Kurts, Pat Evison, and Deborah Kennedy, and is based on the 1974 novel of the same name by Colleen McCullough.

 Plot

-Tim is the story of the developing relationship between Mary Horton, an older, educated and wealthy American woman who lives on her own, and Tim Melville, a handsome, developmentally impaired 24-year-old builder's labourer, whom she hires.
+Tim depicts a developing relationship between Mary Horton, an independent older, educated and wealthy American woman, and Tim Melville, a handsome, developmentally impaired 24-year-old builder's labourer, whom she hires.
 Tim lives with his sister, Dawnie, who is a year older than he is, and their parents Ron and Emily.
 Dawnie marries her boyfriend, Mick Harrington.
-Dawnie and Mick make clear they dislike Mary and oppose her relationship with Tim, but do not state their reason for feeling that way.
+Dawnie and Mick make clear they dislike Mary and oppose her relationship with Tim, but do not state their reason for their feeling.
 Tim eventually marries Mary.